 - If you arrive sick, your doctor may ask you to return home.
 If you have a problem that cannot wait to be seen, you will be asked to wait in a special room away from other patients.
 The clinic staff and your physician may wear additional protective equipment, such as gowns and gloves.

 - If you need to cough or sneeze during your exam, move back from the slit lamp microscope machine.
 Bury your face in the crook of your arm or cover your face with a tissue.
 Wash your hands with soap and water right away.

 Remember that ophthalmologists are always available to treat urgent/emergency eye issues, deliver eye injections and provide critical care.

-Call your ophthalmologist for guidance in the following situations:
+Call your ophthalmologist or other medical doctor as soon as possible in the following situations:

 - You have macular degeneration or diabetic retinopathy and get regular eye injections;

 - You notice changes in your vision (like blurry, wavy or blank spots in your field of vision);

 - You have an eye injury, even if it seems minor;